AngelMariages/etorrentsweb/wp-html/wp-content/plugins/wp-external-links/readme.txt

 * SEO friendly
 * Link Scanner - check all links on your site - PRO feature
 * Exit Confirmation - protect visitors and traffic when external links are clicked - PRO feature
-* Link Rules - create advanced link rules for choosen link groups - PRO feature
+* Link Rules - create advanced link rules for chosen link groups - PRO feature

 = And more... =
 * Network Settings (WPMU support)